 Meanwhile, prepare pasta according to the package and drain – save around a 1/2 cup of pasta water and set it aside.

 When the sauce is ready, pour your cooked pasta into the pan, and stir until well combined.
-You may need to add the saved pasta sauce if more liquid is needed.
+You may need to add the saved pasta sauce if more liquid is required.

 Don’t worry if you are missing an ingredient or two.
-So the dish’s flavor doesn’t change, I recommend substituting no more than 3 ingredients.
+So the dish’s flavor doesn’t change, I recommend substituting no more than three ingredients.
 Here is a list: